IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 • IELTS – In IELTS reading, a student is given three passages.
 All of them are different types of passages.
 The main aim of this section is to assess the student’s ability to understand the idea of the passage.

-• TOEFL – In TOEFL reading test, the passages are mainly for the University Level Educational Text.
-You have to read 3-4 passages and for each passage you have to answer the 10 questions per page.
+• TOEFL – The passages are mainly for the University Level Educational Text in the TOEFL reading test.
+You have to read 3-4 passages, and for each passage, you have to answer the 10 questions per page.

 Exam IELTS TOEFL